• Recipe Index

 I appreciate this might seem like a lot of steps, and you do obviously need to plan ahead since there is marinading time, but believe me, it's still not difficult to make and is worth the effort!

-With a wonderfully comforting richness to it, sauerbraten is a tender and flavor-packed roast.
-It’s perfect for the cooler months, as part of an Oktoberfest celebration or really any excuse you want to find.
+With a wonderfully comforting richness, sauerbraten is a tender and flavorful roast.
+It's perfect for the cooler months, as part of an Oktoberfest celebration or really any excuse you want to find.
 So grab your ingredients and give it a try!

 sauerbraten German pot roast on serving plate